 Small mind on software engineering

 Recently an old trend brought up in our country - Social network for Vietnamese.
 The trend is initialised by our Minister of Information and Communications.
-It’s funny that after years trying to do the same thing again and again and we must admit that building a local social network is a wrong way, and we’re still going to do it again.
+It’s funny after years trying to do the same thing again and again, we must admit building a local social network is a wrong way, and we’re still going to do it again.

 It’s not only funny but also a waste of time and resource, follow a wrong trend, many local company will restart old project and put software engineers in to that project, on a dream to build thing users never expect to use.

 While the world changes every second, trying to invent, adapt, learn, master and build new thing, we go back to the old day, build the old thing.
 Actually we will not build it, we will copy from the other, in this case - Facebook.
 History proves only Chinese can do that, their local market is big enough to fight again global market, while our products expect millions of user, they already have billion of internet user, ready to use new product if it’s interesting enough.

 The definition of insanity is doing the same thing over and over again and expecting a different result